 It’s a place where you can learn, collaborate, and build something beautiful together.
-That’s exactly what happened last year and this year it’s going to go to a whole new level in Tallinn.
+That’s exactly what happened last year and this year it’s going to go to a whole new level this year.

 One of my favorite mottos is that if you only make easy decisions in life, you will have a very hard life.
 But if you make hard decisions, you will have an easy life.

 If you run a marathon of 26 miles and you convince yourself that it’s actually 40 miles then when you get to the finish line, you will feel that it’s not that bad, you could do some more.
 It’s all about perspective.

 So if you only take one risk this year, if you only make one crazy decision to elevate your life in 2019, I hope you will join me at Mindvalley University this year.